infinum/frontend-handbook/React/Next/Development proxy.md

 };
 ```

-We can then run `PROXY_ENV=<insert-env> next dev` and then NextJS development instance will point to the appropriate api endpoint.
+We can then run `PROXY_ENV=<insert-env> next dev` and then NextJS development instance will point to the appropriate API endpoint.

 ## The implications

-The only problem with this approach is that the defined NextJS route (`pages/api/[[...slug]]`) can be reached in production since NextJS doesn't support conditonal removal of API routes.
+The only problem with this approach is that the defined NextJS route (`pages/api/[[...slug]]`) can be reached in production since NextJS doesn't support conditional removal of API routes.
 We avoided the invocation of the proxy middleware by check if the current environment is NOT "development" and returned a 404 (can be changed to something more suitable).